-- A. Text Searchable Submissions.
-Judge Furman reads most submissions in electronic form using an iPad or computer.
-Accordingly, if feasible, every submission should be in text-searchable format created by converting the document electronically to PDF by computer (that is, not by scanning a printed document).
+- A. Text-Searchable Submissions.
+Every submission should be in text-searchable format created by converting the document electronically to PDF by computer (that is, not by scanning a printed document).
 If a PDF is created by scanning a printed document (for instance, in the case of a pre-existing documentary exhibit), the party should use software to make the document text searchable whenever possible. - B. Amended or Corrected Filings.
-Any amended or corrected filing shall be filed with a redline showing all differences between the original and revised filing. - C. Submission of Large Electronic Files.
-The Court has a file transfer protocol for the safe electronic transmission of large files.
-If a party needs to submit large files by email (as opposed to ECF), the party should email the Court (at Furman_NYSDChambers@nysd.uscourts.gov) requesting a link to be used for such transfer.
-The email should include the name and docket number of the case and the nature and size of the materials to be submitted electronically. - D. No Courtesy Copies.
-Unless the Court orders otherwise, parties should not submit courtesy copies of any submissions.
+Any amended or corrected filing shall be filed with a redline showing all differences between the original and revised filing. - C. No Courtesy Copies.
+Unless the Court orders otherwise, or as provided otherwise in these Rules (see, e.g., paragraph 6(C)(iv) regarding sealed cases), parties should not submit courtesy copies of any submissions.